Does Hungary's Viktor Orban want to leave Europe? – DW – 12/28/2024

 Nevertheless, Orban has so far continued his "peace mission" undeterred.

-The "mission" came with accusations against the "warmongering West", the real culprit behind Russia's war according to Orban.

-At the same time, Hungary's prime minister repeatedly praised former and future US President Donald Trump as a "man of peace" and the "only one on the planet" capable of ending the war in Ukraine.
+At the same time, however, he has repeatedly praised former and future US President Donald Trump as a "man of peace" and the "only one on the planet" capable of ending the war in Ukraine.

 MEGA: 'Make Europe Great Again'